Blacksburg Booger Jim’s Hollow offers family friendly frights

 “We’re actually real people.
 We’re not actually monsters and stuff.
 So [customers] don’t have to like hit us and all that other stuff,” Lawter said.

 Farnsworth said they have a zero tolerance policy for violence.
-Before attendees can be scared in any house, wavers must be signed and actors are on the watch for trouble makers.
+Before attendees can be scared in any house, wavers must be signed.
+The actors watch for trouble makers.

-Additionally if you don’t want to be touched there are ways to avoid being touched, and actors do follow those rules.
+If you don’t want the actors to touch you, there are ways to avoid it.
+And the actors do follow those rules.

 On the other hand, those who come to the hollow need to practice safety themselves.

 “His girlfriend was like ‘Open your eyes!
-Open your eyes!’ and he was not opening his eyes” Moore said,”He ran straight into it and then he came back out and he was just, you know, looking like that.
-We were making sure we was ok.
+Open your eyes!’ and he was not opening his eyes,” Moore said.
+“He ran straight into it and then he came back out and he was just, you know, looking like that.
+We were making sure he was ok.
 ‘Are you good?’
 And he still wouldn’t look.”

-Farnsworth said their only issue, one that can’t be fixed, but is funny to have.
+Farnsworth said their only issue is one that cannot be fixed, but is funny to have.

 “Kids are the hardest ones to scare.
-We’ve had grown people, men run.
+We’ve had grown people, men, run.
 I’ve had grown people pee themselves.
-But the kids are, typically, a lot of the time, they’re tougher than the adults are.”
+But the kids are typically, a lot of the time, they’re tougher than the adults are,” Farnworth said.

+Farnsworth said attendance for his attraction can be as many as 600 people.

-For information about dates, times and tickets for Booger Jim’s Hollow, click here.
+Click here for information about dates, times and tickets for Booger Jim’s Hollow.